govhackaustralia/govhack-tools/index.md

 # The GovHack Toolkit

 This page provides all the information you'll need to prepare your GovHack entries, and a wealth of links to tools, techniques, and libraries to help you build an awesome project.
-You can use these resources to build any sort of project - mobile apps, web apps, data visualisations/infographics, and more.
+You can use these resources to build any sort of project - mobile apps, web apps, APIs, data visualisations/infographics, and more.
 You're not limited to using the resources and tools in this page, but your actual entries must meet the [competition eligibility rules](http://www.govhack.org/competition-rules-code-of-conduct/).

 If you're new to GovHack (or are just a little unclear on the process involved) we strongly encourage you to read the [Anatomy of GovHack project](#anatomy-of-govhack-project) section at the top of this page to find out all about the process of registering, preparing, and submitting your entry.